Two Degree Programs

-- Concentration in Health Care Management available at the Birmingham-LSCC, Daphne, Montgomery, Opelika and Pell City sites
+- Concentration in Health Care Management available at the Center Point; Fairhope; Jasper; Montgomery; Opelika; and Shelby sites.

 To qualify for graduation in any Evening Bachelor’s Degree major, you will complete a curriculum of at least 120 credit hours, including the following: